 Sexually transmitted diseases (STDs) are infectious diseases transmitted through sexual contact.
-Fifty percent of new STDs occur in people in the age range of 15 to 24 years.
+Fifty percent of new STDs happen in people in the age range of 15 to 24 years.

 Protecting your adolescent from STDs

 The best way to prevent your son or daughter from contracting an STD is to advise them to abstain from any type of sexual contact with another person.
-However, if they decide to become sexually active, or are currently sexually active, there are several precautionary measures to follow, recommended by experts, to help reduce your adolescent's risk of developing a sexually transmitted disease.
-These include:
+However, if they decide to become sexually active, or are currently sexually active, there are several precautionary measures to follow.
+These are recommended by experts to help reduce your adolescent's risk of developing a sexually transmitted disease.
+They include:

 Have a mutually monogamous sexual relationship with an uninfected partner.